dwojtaszek/system-prompt/README.md

-Just copy and pase the promp.md into your favorite LLM as a system prompt - it taks about 3k tokens.
+Just copy and pase the promp.md into your favorite LLM as a system prompt - v9.4t takes about 15k tokens.

-Full change log and history: https://docs.google.com/document/d/1AWietk0jqET8PfVSxE8F8F-XNv_o7L16a9cKdSQfs0k/edit?tab=t.0
+Full change log and history: changelog.md

 **Contributing**